Ten Reasons I am Rocking Motherhood Challenge

 *Both teenagers are headed to college in the fall and I couldn’t be prouder of their hard and consistent work.*

 My teenager-in-training is also amazing!
 She might talk a bit too much at school.
-And take unnecessary bathroom breaks (I think she just needs a break here and there 😉 ).
+And take unnecessary bathroom breaks (I think she just needs a break from people here and there 😉 ).
 But she is witty, uber smart, loving and sensitive.
 And she keeps us all on our toes.

 Yeah, we are very lucky. and we know it.